bzillins/s3-benchmark/README.md

 # Building the Program
-Obtain a local copy of the repository using the following git command with any directory that is convenient:
+Obtain a local copy of the repository using the following git command in the GOPATH src directory:

 ```
+cd $GOPATH/src
 git clone https://github.com/wasabi-tech/s3-benchmark.git
 ```